 5. Barbell Curl 3 x 10

-Phul is a type of training which blends power and size building principles for the athlete to get stronger and bigger.
-There are many types of such training, and it can vary depending on the frequency of training, the areas targeted and personal preferences.
+PHUL, is a type of training which blends power exercises with size building principles, for the athlete to grow stronger and bigger.
+There are many types of such training and this can vary depending on the frequency of training as well as the areas that are targeted, with personal preferences.

 Day 1: Upper body: bench press / row exercises (Shoulders, Back, Arms, Chest).